 Security Deposit Receipt

-Applicable to rental units charging a security deposit in Maryland.
+Applies to Maryland rental units collecting a security deposit.

-- The right to have the rental unit inspected by the landlord with the tenant present and where a move-in checklist shall be completed within 15 days of tenancy.
+- The right to have the rental unit inspected by the landlord with the tenant present and complete a move-in checklist, within 15 days of the lease beginning

-- A landlord’s obligation to conduct the inspection within five days of the tenant’s move-out date and notification of the day of inspection.
+- A landlord’s duty to do a move-out inspection within five days of the tenant’s move-out date

-- A landlord’s obligation to notify the tenant in writing of the inspection dates.
+- A landlord’s duty to notify the tenant in writing of inspection dates

-- The right to receive, by first-class mail, an itemized list of deductions from the security deposit within 45 days of moving out.
+- The right to receive itemized deductions from the security deposit within 45 days of moving out (via first-class mail)

-- The obligation for the landlord to return the remaining security deposit within 45 days of moving out.
+- A landlord’s duty to return any unused portion of a security deposit within 45 days of moving out

-- A statement that acknowledges the landlord is liable for three times the security deposit, plus reasonable attorney’s fees if the security deposit laws are not followed.
+- A statement that if the landlord doesn’t follow security deposit laws, he is liable for three times the security deposit, plus reasonable attorney’s fees

-This receipt should be kept by the landlord for a minimum of two years from the date of termination, eviction or abandonment of the rental unit.
-The landlord may be subject to a $25 penalty if they fail to provide a written receipt alongside the lease.
+This receipt should be kept by the landlord for a minimum of two years from the lease end date (including eviction or abandonment of the rental unit).
+The landlord may receive a $25 penalty if there’s no written receipt alongside the lease.

 Download: Maryland Receipt of Security Deposit Disclosure Form (PDF)